google/zetasql/docs/timestamp_functions.md

 **Time granularity definitions**

+  + `PICOSECOND`: If used, nothing is truncated from the value.

   + `NANOSECOND`: If used, nothing is truncated from the value.

   + `MICROSECOND`: The nearest lesser than or equal microsecond.